MGH McLean

 The MGH Center for Diversity and Inclusion Faculty Development Awards provide funding for newly recruited faculty to support clinical, research, and community projects.
 Recent awardees include Nkechi Conteh, MD, who developed our UIM Mentorship Program in her role as Associate Program Director for our residency, and Linda Herrera Santos, MD, who initiated the Hispanic Psychiatry Clinic.

 Our departments are highly committed to retention of UIM residents as faculty.
 In 2023, two of our graduating residents, Richard Bido Medina, MD PhD, and Desta Lissanu, MD stayed on as faculty.
+From the class of 2024, Andrea Soto-Ordoñez MD, Alejandra Morfin Rodriguez, MD, and Ana Marques-Pinheiro, MD, stayed for fellowship and faculty, respectively,

 Clinical, Research, and Advocacy Opportunities